All Saints (TV series)

 All Saints is an Australian medical drama television series that first screened on the Seven Network on 24 February 1998.
-Set in the fictional All Saints Western General Hospital, it focused on the staff of Ward 17 until its closure in 2004, which is when the focus changed and began following the staff of the Emergency Department.
-It was produced by John Holmes alongside Jo Porter, MaryAnne Carroll and Di Drew.
+Set in the fictional All Saints Western General Hospital, it focused on the staff of Ward 17 until its closure in 2004, which is when the focus changed and began following the staff of the emergency department.
+The show was produced by John Holmes, alongside Jo Porter, MaryAnne Carroll, and Di Drew.
 The final episode aired on 27 October 2009, completing its record-breaking 12-year run.

 Plot

 All Saints follows the lives of the staff at All Saints Western General Hospital.
-Until its closure in 2004, the show primarily focused on the staff in Ward 17.
-Known as the "garbage ward" as it took all the overflow from the other wards, Ward 17 was run by compassionate nun, Sister Terri Sullivan (Georgie Parker).
-Her staff included her nurses Connor Costello (Jeremy Cumpston), Von Ryan (Judith McGrath), Bronwyn Craig (Libby Tanner), Jared Levine (Ben Tari) and Stephanie Markham (Kirrily White) and her ward clerk Jaz Hillerman (Sam Healy).
+Until its closure in 2004 (season seven), the show primarily focused on the staff in Ward 17.
+Known as the "garbage ward", as it took all the overflow from the other wards, Ward 17 was run by compassionate nun, Sister Terri Sullivan (Georgie Parker).
+Her staff included her nurses Connor Costello (Jeremy Cumpston), Von Ryan (Judith McGrath), Bronwyn Craig (Libby Tanner), Jared Levine (Ben Tari), and Stephanie Markham (Kirrily White) and her ward clerk Jaz Hillerman (Sam Healy).
 Luke Forlano (Martin Lynes) and Peter Morrison (Andrew McKaige) were doctors who frequently worked with Terri and her staff.
 Ben Markham (Brian Vriends) was an ambulance officer who worked closely with Luke, despite their rivalry.
-Bronwyn left Ward 17 and became an ambulance officer at the end of 1998 but returned to the ward full-time at the end of season 3.
+Bronwyn left Ward 17 and became an ambulance officer at the end of 1998, but returned to the ward full-time at the end of season three.

-Peter and Jaz were written out early on in the second season which introduced Doctor Mitch Stevens (Erik Thomson, an old boyfriend of Terri's with whom she had unfinished business.
-More of the original cast left: Stephanie was killed in a car accident in Season 3 and Connor left in Season 4.
+Peter and Jaz were written out early on in the second season, which introduced Doctor Mitch Stevens (Erik Thomson, an old boyfriend of Terri's with whom she had unfinished business.
+More of the original cast left: Stephanie was killed in a car accident in season three and Connor left in season four.
 The beginning of the fourth season gave Ben a new ambulance partner, Scott Zinenko (Conrad Coleby), and the concluding episodes introduced two new nurses, Paula Morgan (Jenni Baird) and Nelson Curtis (Paul Tassone).
 Long-serving doctor Charlotte Beaumont (Tammy Macintosh) made her debut in the fifth season.